-In Tirol, the City of Innsbruck and Innsbruck Tourist Board, the City of Kufstein and Convention Bureau Kufstein provide funding for national and international congress organizers, travel agencies and PCOs.
+In Tirol, the Innsbruck Tourist Board together with the Convention Service Innsbruck, the City of Kufstein and Convention Bureau Kufstein provide funding for national and international congress organizers, travel agencies and PCOs.
 Funding is provided for the planning and implementation of congresses and conferences.

 You will find detailed information on the appropriate procedures for grant applications on the following pages:

 Our other partner regions are also on hand to provide individual support for you.
 The tourist boards at Innsbruck Tourismus, Kufsteinerland, Kitzbühel, Erste Ferienregion in Zillertal, Hall-Wattens Region, Olympiaregion Seefeld, as well as St. Anton am Arlberg are happy to answer any queries you may have.